Are you planning to explore the beautiful Greek Islands but cannot decide the best time to visit Greece? Well, the answer is here now.

 Fall in Greece is like the slow dwindling of summer.
 The temperature loses its burning bite and becomes something much milder.

-Like spring, autumn is also characterized by long walks and blue skies, but with the addition of the fiery colors of fall.
+Like spring, autumn is also characterized by long walks and blue skies, but with the addition of the fiery colours of fall.
 The white walls and the blue domes scattered around the islands appear even more picturesque in the autumn hues.

 It features the harvesting of sweet and juicy grapes and pomegranates, roasting corn, and crunchy chestnuts.